Merrill Auditorium

 Merrill Auditorium is a 1,908-seat auditorium located in Portland, Maine, United States.
 Originally known as Portland City Hall Auditorium, it is located in the eastern section of Portland City Hall.

 The auditorium was built in 1912 and underwent a major rebuild and renovation in 1997.
 It features a large pipe organ, the Hermann Kotzschmar Memorial Organ, donated by Cyrus Curtis and built by the Austin Organ Company (Opus 323).
-It was renamed in the 1990s following a bequest which allowed the facility to be renovated.
+It was renamed in the 1990s following a bequest from Paul and Virginia Merrill which allowed the facility to be renovated.

 Prime tenants at Merrill are the Portland Symphony Orchestra, Portland Ovations and the Friends of the Kotzschmar Organ.
 Resident organizations include the Maine State Ballet, Portland Ballet and Opera Maine.